brostosjoined/brostos-bombsquad-plugins/README.md

 - I HEAVILY CONSIDER USING PLUGIN MANAGER AND ENABLING 2FA FOR YOUR DISCORD ACCOUNT(MOBILE USERS!!!)

 ```
-For desktop just copy the `desktop_rpc.py `to the mods folder and you are good to go.
-For mobile download `mobile_rpc.py` and move it to the mods folder then go to`Settings->Advanced->Plugins->Settings` Find the mobile_rpc settings then just login.

 # Image samples
 ![Discord_vAOpR9SSxh](https://user-images.githubusercontent.com/67740566/231026276-b4d1c494-8e46-4325-ad25-54c69db5c19c.png)  ![ShareX_RcuOF8204k](https://user-images.githubusercontent.com/67740566/231027333-924bd5d2-876c-4fe7-b831-b449012eeac4.png)